-So, if you want to deviate from the tried and tested, old-fashioned approach of using charcoal or pellet smokers without compromising on the smokiness of your meat, propane smokers can be just the thing for you.
-In this article, we take an extensive look at all that there is to know about propane smokers and review a few products that incorporate the best features that this type of smoker has to offer.
+So, if you want to deviate from the tried and tested, old-fashioned approach of using charcoal or pellet smokers without compromising on the smokiness of your meat, these units can be just the thing for you.
+In this article, we take an extensive look at all that there is to know about them and review a few products that incorporate the best features that this type of smoker has to offer.

 |Masterbuilt Advance Series 30" ThermoTemp||CHECK PRICE|